Species-theoretic foundations of perturbative quantum field theory: Introduction

 satisfying causal factorization, and such that the singleton components $\text{T}_{\{i\}}$ are the natural inclusion

 The corresponding operator-valued distributions are determined everywhere on $\cX^I$ by causal factorization, apart from on the fat diagonal (coinciding interaction points).
-In particular, off the fat diagonal, the time-ordered products $\text{T}(I)$ are computed using the Moyal star product with respect to the Feynman propagator $\Delta_{\text{F}}$.
-The remaining inherent ambiguity means one has to make choices when extending the $\text{T}(I)$ to the fat diagonal, and these choices form a torsor of the Stückelberg-Petermann renormalization group.
-This is Stora's elaboration \cite{stora1993differential}, \cite{klaus2000micro} on Epstein-Glaser renormalization \cite{ep73roleofloc}, which constructs the $\text{T}(I)$ inductively in $n=|I|$.\footnote{ alternatively, to define the homomorphism $\text{T}$ one can (re)normalize the operator-valued distributions which are the images of the Dynkin elements $\mathtt{D}_i\in \Sig[Y\sqcup \{i\}]$, as in \cite{steinbook71}, \cite{dutfredretard04}, \cite{dutsch2019perturbative}, called total retarded products $\text{R}(Y,i)$; unlike $\tH_{(I)}$, the $\mathtt{D}_i$ do not freely generate $\Sig$, and so one must include the GLZ relation \cite[Equation 11]{GLZ1957} (\autoref{sec:Ruelle's Identity and the GLZ Relation})} We leave species-theoretic aspects of Epstein-Glaser renormalization, and possible connections to the graded Hopf algebra approach \cite{MR1845168}, to future work.
+In particular, off the fat diagonal, the time-ordered products $\text{T}(I)$ are given by the Moyal star product $\star_{\text{F}}$ with respect to the Feynman propagator $\Delta_{\text{F}}$ for the Klein-Gordon field.
+The terms of the product $\star_{\text{F}}$ may be encoded in finite multigraphs, i.e. Feynman graphs.
+The remaining inherent ambiguity means one has to make choices when extending the $\text{T}(I)$ to the fat diagonal, and these choices form a torsor of the \hbox{St\"uckelberg-Petermann} renormalization group.
+This is Stora's elaboration \cite{stora16}, \cite{stora1993differential}, \cite{klaus2000micro} on \hbox{St\"uckelberg-Bogoliubov-Epstein-Glaser} normalization \cite{ep73roleofloc}, which constructs the $\text{T}(I)$ inductively in $n=|I|$.
+We leave species-theoretic aspects of renormalization, and possible connections to \hbox{Connes-Kreimer} theory \cite{MR1845168}, \cite{Bondia00}, \cite{Kreimer05}, \cite{FredHopf14}, to future work.

+In the original formulation by Tomonaga, Schwinger, Feynman and Dyson, would-be \hbox{time-ordered} products are obtained by informally multiplying Wick algebra products by step functions, which is in general ill-defined by H\"ormander's criterion.
+This leads to individual terms of the formal power series diverging, called UV-divergences.
+Then informal methods are used to obtain finite values from these infinite terms \cite[Preface and Section 4.3]{MR1359058}.